-The renewal of collections: a challenge for the years to come
+The renewal of the collections: a challenge for the years to come. years to come

 The origin of the collections of the seventeen current Army Museums weaves its genealogical links in the private and state arms collections of the Ancien Régime.
 Their enrichment is intimately linked to military epics, their dispersion and disappearance to political episodes, and their reconstitution to individual or hierarchical military will.
 Their evolution is complex.